konstantin0s/BreweryDBAPI/README.md

 Description of the decisions made to accomplish the assignment:

-As a user, I am interested in finding a list of breweries.
+As a user, I am interested in finding a list of breweries. =>

-As a user, I would like to see that list of beers by name.
+As a user, I would like to search through a list of beers by name.   =>

-As a user, I would like to search by city/town.
+As a user, I would like to search by city/town.   =>

 As a user, I would like to see information like type, name or something else.